ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

     https://\<auditor\>/ct/v1/sct-feedback

 Auditors SHOULD regularly poll HTTPS servers at the well-known collected-sct-feedback URL.
-How to determine which domains to poll is outside the scope of this document but the selection MUST NOT be influenced by potential HTTPS clients connecting directly to the auditor.
+The frequency of the polling and how to determine which domains to poll is outside the scope of this document.
+The selection MUST NOT be influenced by potential HTTPS clients connecting directly to the auditor.

 ### SCT Feedback data format {#feedback-dataformat}